truenas/middleware/docs/userguide/truenas_sharing.rst

 Machine to backup their Mac OS X system to TrueNAS®.
 The process for creating an authenticated share for a user is the same as creating a Time Machine share for that user.

-To use the Wizard to create an authenticated or Time Machine share, enter the following information, as seen in the example in Figure 10.1d.
+To use the Wizard to create an authenticated or Time Machine share, enter the following information, as seen in the example in :numref:`Figure %s: Creating a Time Machine Share <afp7>`.

 #. **Share name:** input a name for the share that is useful to you but which is under 27 characters and does not contain a period.
 In this example, the share
    is named *backup_user1*.